titolins/homelab/README.md

     - Set `SOPS_AGE_KEY_FILE` to point to the path where you've saved the key (in the keygen command above)
     - Set `SOPS_AGE_RECIPIENT` to the public key value of the key generated above

+### Requirements
+- Before running, you should make sure all required ansible collections / roles are installed
+- To do that, just run `task ansible-requirements`

 ### Running
 - There's a provided task file just to make it a bit easier to run the playbook from the root dir
 - After installing task, there's a couple of tasks to bootstrap everything